approdriguez/GameMenu-KinectV2/README.md

 # GameMenu-KinectV2

-A game menu using your hand tracked by Kinect2 - C#
+A game menu tracking your hand as a mouse using Kinect2 - C#